winswithdata/Start_R/README.md

-# Start_R
+# How to start R coding: dealing with packages installation & loading in R, and a interactive chart tutorial with plotly in R

-Start your codes like this with pacman and some interactive beginner visualizations
+Start your R code scripts like this with pacman package to deal with install or loading packages + some interactive beginner visualizations